JustalK/INFORMATIONS/system/SYS_bitbucket_pipeline_cd.md

           - echo "Your deployment to production script goes here..."
 ```

-## Modify the bitbucket-pipelines.yml
+## Modify or create the bitbucket-pipelines.yml

-Making the modification for a pipeline deploy on development brancg
+1. Create a **bitbucket-pipelines.yml** file at the root of your project

 ```
 image: atlassian/default-image:2